 Biography of Michelle Yeoh

-Michelle Yeoh, an unparalleled actress of Asian descent, has succeeded in captivating Hollywood with her extraordinary talent.
-Her illustrious career is marked by prominent roles in films such as "The Mummy: Tomb of the Dragon Emperor", "Memoirs of a Geisha", and "Crouching Tiger, Hidden Dragon".
-Yeoh regards her portrayal of Evelyn in the American fantastical comedy "Everything Everywhere All at Once", released in 2022, as one of her most accomplished performances.
-This role bestowed upon her, the prestigious "Oscar" award.Childhood and Family
+Michelle Yeoh, a groundbreaking Asian actress, has captivated Hollywood with her extraordinary talent.
+She's built an impressive career with standout roles in films such as "The Mummy: Tomb of the Dragon Emperor", "Memoirs of a Geisha", and "Crouching Tiger, Hidden Dragon".
+Yeoh considers her role as Evelyn in the wild sci-fi comedy "Everything Everywhere All at Once", released in 2022, as her career-defining performance.
+The role earned her the coveted Oscar.

-Michelle Yeoh Choo Kheng first saw the light of day on August 6, 1962, in the Malaysian city of Ipoh, a world away from the glamour of the art industry.
-Her parents, both Malaysians of Cantonese descent, led a life far removed from the spotlight.
-Her father, Yeoh Kian Teik, practiced law, while her mother, Janet Yeoh, was a homemaker.Intriguingly, despite her heritage, Michelle is not fluent in Chinese.
-However, she grew up bilingual, commanding both the Malaysian and English languages with equal proficiency.
+Michelle Yeoh Choo Kheng was born on August 6, 1962, in the Malaysian city of Ipoh, far from the glitz of Hollywood.
+Her parents, both Malaysians of Cantonese descent, lived quiet lives away from show business.
+Her father, Yeoh Kian Teik, was a lawyer, while her mother, Janet Yeoh, was a homemaker.Despite her Chinese heritage, Michelle isn't fluent in Chinese.
+She did grow up bilingual though, speaking both Malaysian and English fluently.

-However, she had to abandon her dreams of becoming a prima ballerina and establishing her ballet school in her home country due to a spinal injury.
-She remained at the academy and continued her studies, but now, her focus shifted solely to choreography and dramatic arts, neither of which appealed to her.
+But a spinal injury forced her to give up her dreams of becoming a prima ballerina and opening her own ballet school back home.
+She stayed at the academy but had to switch her focus to choreography and dramatic arts—neither of which really interested her.

-She completed her tenure at the Dance Academy, albeit not in the field she had aspired to, and returned to Malaysia.When I had to learn lines and deliver a monologue on stage, I could practically hear my heart pounding.
-I used to attempt to skip the classes I had.
-If anyone had told my drama professors, «One day, this girl Michelle will become an actress,» they would have wagered their last dollar that it would never transpire.
+She finished her time at the Dance Academy—though not in the field she'd dreamed of—and headed back to Malaysia.When I had to learn lines and perform monologues, I could literally hear my heart pounding.
+I tried to skip those classes whenever I could.
+If someone had told my drama teachers, 'One day, Michelle will become an actress,' they would have bet everything that it would never happen.

 Acting Career

 In 1997, she put her career on hold when she married Hong Kong businessman Dickson Poon, founder of D&B Films.
-She intended to devote herself to her husband and future children.
-However, the marriage lasted a little over three years, after which Michelle returned to filming and soon reclaimed her reputation as the leading lady of Hong Kong action films.
-In 1992, she starred alongside Jackie Chan in Stanley Tong's "Police Story 3: Super Cop", and in 1993, she starred in Yuen Woo-Ping's thriller "The Tai-Chi Master" with Jet Li, as well as in Johnnie To's "The Heroic Trio".At first, they saw me as completely crazy because I had long hair, I was a little chubby, and I was a modest beauty queen — so clichéd.
+She planned to focus on her husband and starting a family.
+However, the marriage lasted a little over three years, after which Michelle returned to filming and quickly reclaimed her status as Hong Kong action cinema's leading lady.At first, they saw me as completely crazy because I had long hair, I was a little chubby, and I was a modest beauty queen — so clichéd.

 Personal Life of Michelle Yeoh

-In a 2008 interview, Michelle let slip: "I have people who love me, and people whom I love, and a person whom I love."
-Soon it became known that the actress and the former CEO of "Ferrari Formula 1," Jean Todt, who is called the most influential person in the world of motor racing, announced their engagement.
+In a 2008 interview, Michelle revealed: "I have people who love me, and people whom I love, and a person whom I love."
+Soon it was revealed that the actress and Jean Todt, former CEO of "Ferrari Formula 1" and considered the most influential person in motor racing, had announced their engagement.

 Michelle Yeoh Now